-U.S. Airmen assigned to the 60th Medical Operations Squadron stand in front of an ambulance Aug.
+U.S. Air Force photo/Senior Airman Cameron Otte U.S. Airmen assigned to the 60th Medical Operations Squadron stand in front of an ambulance Aug.
 26 at Travis Air Force Base, California.
 These members of the 60th MDOS were part of a team that evacuated 20 patients from David Grant USAF Medical Center Aug.
 19 after the 60th Air Mobility Wing commander issued an evacuation order for Travis AFB in response to a wildfire nearing the installation.
 KC-46 sees first Reserve-lead cargo load mission Tech.
 Sgt.
 Abigail Klein 931ST AIR REFUELING WING MCCONNELL AIR FORCE BASE.
-Kan. - Further enhancing McConnell's KC-46A Pegasus cargo load capabilities, eight Airmen from all three Reserve McConnell air refueling squadrons participated in a cargo load that flew more back. than 18, 500 miles, traveling from the plains of Kansas, to the land down under, Australia.
-In addition to McConnell Reserve aircrew members of 924th, 905th and 18th as the storage space for mobility pallets Air Refueling Squadrons, two members is greater than the KC-135 Stratotanker. pabilities of the KC-46, to take cargo of the 931st Maintenance Group, one member of the 22nd Maintenance Group, and one evaluator from Travis Air Force Base, California, were also involved to ensure the KC-46 was ready to make the six-day journey from McConnell to Royal Australian Air Force Richmond, New South Wales, Australia, and Since receiving the KC-46 in January 2019, the boom operators' role as load masters for both strategic airlift and air refueling as the tanker has increased, the 924 ARS and one from the 18 ARS had prior cargo load experience with the KC-135 Stratotanker, all KC-46 cargo loading missions require different loading methods and techniques.
+Kan. - Further enhancing McConnell's KC-46A Pegasus cargo load capabilities, eight Airmen from all three Reserve McConnell air refueling squadrons participated in a cargo load that flew more back. than 18, 500 miles, traveling from the plains of Kansas, to the land down under, of the 931st Maintenance Group, one member of the 22nd Maintenance Group, and one evaluator from Travis Air Force Base, California, were also involved to ensure the KC-46 was ready to make the six-day journey from McConnell to Roval Australian Air Force Richmond, New South Wales, Australia, and Since receiving the KC-46 in January 2019, the boom operators' role as load masters for both strategic airlift and air refueling as the tanker has increased, Though all four boom operators from and also passengers and medical evacthe 924 ARS and one from the 18 ARS had prior cargo load experience with the KC-135 Stratotanker, all KC-46 cargo loading missions require different loading methods and techniques.
 The trip to RAAF Base Richmond strengthened the boom operators' abilities to rapidly transport larger cargo on the KC-46.
 "We were trained to load cargo before on the KC-135, but we didn't do it very often," said Master Sgt.
 Bryan Fehrenbach, 924th ARS boom operator.
-"This training helps us to fully utilize the ca- Though all four boom operators from and also passengers and medical evacuation."
+"This training helps us to fully utilize the cauation."
 The crew left McConnell early on August 15, and picked up their first cargo load of more than 11,000 pounds at Travis AFB.
 This cargo was then delivered to Joint Base Pearl Harbor-Hickam, Hawaii.
 Despite the Airmen's experience, Fehrenbach says cargo loading is always a challenge.
-"With the aircraft, there are always different restrictions with weight and where it is supposed to go, because you don't want to overload the aircraft," he See KC-46 Page 14 SIMON EYES Dr. David P. Simon, MD, FACS.
-Eye Physician & Surgeon, Col. (Ret.), USAF - Board-certified ophthalmologist with over 20 years of experience - Bringing his expertise and the latest technology to the Napa Valley Services include:
+"With the aircraft, there are always different restrictions with weight and where it is supposed to go, because you don't want to overload the aircraft," he Napa Sept.
+4, 2020 SIMON EYES NAPA VALLEY - Dr. David P. Simon, MD, FACS.

+Eve Physician & Surgeon, Col. (Ret.), USAF - Board-certified ophthalmoloaist with over 20 years of experience - Bringing his expertise and the latest technology to the Napa Valley Services include: